Aryakatre1/OutriX_tasks/README.md

-# Task 1: Bug Tracker
+OutriX Tasks

-This repository contains my solution for Task 1 of the OutriX internship.
+This repository contains my completed tasks for the OutriX internship program.
+Each folder represents a separate project, demonstrating skills in full-stack development, database management, and automation.

-The project is a simple bug-tracking system built with Python and Flask.

-Simple Bug Tracker
+1. Simple Bug Tracker
 A Simple Web-Based Bug Tracking System
 This project is a basic, single-user bug tracking system built as a web application.
 It allows a user to log new bugs, view a list of all existing bugs, and update the status of each bug.
 The application is designed to be lightweight and easy to set up for personal use or a small-scale project.